 Here’s what that looks like in real life:

-- I have a active to-do list on my kitchen white board.
-Extraordinary projects like painting anything where paint is chipping, or transferring and organizing the thousands of kids photos off my phone.
-I may not cross off everything on my to-do list, but I can celebrate what I did get done.
+where paint is chipping, or transferring and organizing the thousands of kids photos off my phone.
+I might not finish everything on my to-do list, but I celebrate what I do accomplish.

-Be patient—this will take a lot of repetition.
+Be patient.
+This will take a lot of repetition.
 But it’s worth it.
 Not only are you laying the foundation for strong language skills, you’re also supporting your child’s natural need for order and routine.
 Meltdowns typically appear in the face of confusion.
 Routine and order bring reassurance.

 With a baby in your arms most of the day, you won’t be able to rely on being physically able to get up or bend down for every little task.
 Your voice becomes your main parenting tool.
 Practice giving clear, calm directions like, “Please hand mama the blanket” or “Let’s put the toys away onto the shelf.”
 It might sound simple, but it can be surprisingly tricky when your gestures are limited and postpartum fog sets in.

-Lastly, I often hear moms giving directions in the form of questions and then feeling frustrated when “Can you please ___?” is met with a firm “No.” This is frustrating for mom, but also confusing for the child when their choice is not respected because mom isn’t understanding that a choice is being given.
 Only provide choice where all answers are acceptable.
 Instead of “Can we go to bed please?” remind them it is time for bed, but offer a choice of that is within boundaries, such as which pajamas they would like to wear or which bedtime story to read.

-4. Cherish the Season
+5. Take Time To Cherish the Season

 I have a sweet photo of just my boys.
 They had climbed into my lap, one with a huge smile, reaching out to touch my face, while the other cuddled sweetly into my side.
 A perfectly tender moment that wouldn’t look out of place framed on the mantel.
-But in truth, that photo was taken just moments before a full-blown meltdown.
+In truth, that photo was taken just moments before a full-blown meltdown.
 It’s funny how often our most beautiful memories are born out of chaos.
 How easy it is to look back with rose-colored glasses.

 Hidden inside all the exhaustion and self-doubt is an immense gratitude that I was gifted with these three little lives.
 As much as I am struggling to figure it all out, so are they.
 These tender months and years are so short.
 Even on days when the minutes tick by like hours.